 Think of an eCommerce company, selling electronic products online.
 A user has a wide variety of options in a different range of products with different preferences.
 But a user will be interested in something he has a special interest in or something that fits in his budget or something which is in a big deal.

 Psychology and emotion in B2C Applications

-In B2C applications the users will be concerned about how they feel about themselves after buying the product or service, or what problem it solves in life.
+In B2C applications (for example, eCommerce applications) the users will be concerned about how they feel about themselves after buying the product or service, or what problem it solves in life.
 Emotional triggers often guide a consumer to make a purchase.
 It is the feeling that the product or service gives the consumer which leads them to complete a purchase.
 For example, Apple’s iPhone may have the exact same features as a Samsung Galaxy phone, but it is the feeling that Apple’s branding gives the user that makes it a trendier phone.

 Branding is a huge factor in driving emotions, much more so in the business-to-consumer world.
 When you create your designs, make sure that it appeals to your customers’ hearts as well as their minds.
 A quick cheat sheet: include images with people in them, especially if they’re making eye contact with the user.
 Understand the emotional impact of color schemes.
 Lastly, write your content as if you’re speaking to the person reading it.